evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 ## Summary/TLDR

+My driver timeouts are related to my 144 Hz monitor and GPU driver not playing nice, as far as I can tell.

-Do this at your own risk.
-I am not an expert.
-If something goes wrong use Safe-Mode and the CRU reset script to fix it, etc.
+_Note: I think this fix is just a trivial config change, but follow this guide at your own risk.
+If something goes wrong use Safe-Mode and the CRU reset script to fix it, etc._

-First, confirm your timeout has a similar cause to mine.
-You can do this by checking your VRAM frequency.
-If the VRAM frequency is constantly at max, then you might have the same or similar issue.
+First, confirm your driver timeout has a similar cause to mine.
+You can verify this by checking your VRAM frequency.
+If the VRAM frequency is constantly maxed out, then you might have the same or similar issue.
 This frequency should be able to drop to a few hundred MHz when the PC is idle, but mine was locked at 1750MHz which is the default max VRAM speed for my 5600 XT GPU.
 Remember to close all